-This paper's main contribution is to analyze the political role of (negative) income effects, for instance driven by aging or economic slowdowns, on the social security contribution rates and retirement age.
-In line with the existing literature (see Galasso and Profeta, 2002), our theoretical framework suggests that aging has two opposite effects on the contribution rates: it tends to decrease them, since it makes the public pension system less profitable, but it makes the median voter poorer, and thus induces higher social security.
-Despite this ambiguous result, however, aging may lead to an overall increase in the retirement age either because the direct effect due to the reduction in the generosity of the pension benefits overweights the indirect effect driven by the change in the contribution rate, or because both direct and indirect effects go in the same directions.
-Persistant economic slowdowns, as captured by a decrease of the growth rate of the economy or by a drop in the wages in the working period (i.e., in youth), induce a similar response.
+Persistent economic slowdowns, as captured by a decrease of the growth rate of the economy induce a similar, but more complex response.
 The social security contribution rate will typically be reduced, while the overall effect on the average retirement age will depend on the relative magnitude of direct effect - the reduction in the generosity of the pension benefits - and of the indirect effect - the change in the contribution rate.
 To fully characterize the analysis, we consider a (simpler) environment in which the social security system is actuarially "fair" at the margin, and an "unfair" system.
 In the former case, we are able to provide an analytical solution, while in the latter case we present a numerical example.